tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make
   fundamentals with practical examples and common patterns.
 - How else can you learn about make?
+  - Using `man make` or StackOverflow.
 - How can you tell if the resource you are using is correct?
+  - The manual is in itself a right resource, as it is an official document.
+For StackOverflow, or any other blog, we can confirm from many resoiurces or compare it with the manual, or test it out by making our own Makefile.
 - Create a makefile such that when you run `make` with no arguments, it will:
   - Create `build/` directory if it does not exist
   - Create executables **client** and **server** in `build/`, if needed
   - How does make know when it needs to rebuild the executables?
+    - We can add dependency files, and whenever those files change, it need to rebuild the executables.
   - Change your Makefile such that `make clean` will remove `build/` and all its contents
 - What are the most important command line arguments to learn for make?
+  - make runs the first target (or all if it is there)
+  - make target runs that target
+  - `make -f <filename>` runs a different Makefile.
+  - `make -B` force rebuilds all the targets.
+  - `make -C <dir>` runs make from another directory.
+  - `make -n` prints the commands that would be executed.
+  - `make -t` touche files instead of running their commands.
 - What are the most important directives to learn about in Makefile?
+  - target: dependencies (Defines a build rule so that target is rebuilt when one of the dependencies change)
+  - all: (default target)
+  - clean: (deletes generated files)
+  - PHONY (declares targets that are not files)
 - What are the most important commands to implement in your Makefile?
+  - `g++`, `mkdir -p`, `echo` are the most used and important commands fo make.
 - Which ones are essential, which ones are nice to haves?
+  - Essential commands: `g++` (for compiling source files), `mkdir -p` (to ensure the build directory exists), and `rm -rf` (for cleaning up build artifacts) are necessary for basic build and clean operations.
+  - Nice to have: `echo` (for informative messages), and additional shell commands for more advanced automation or user feedback, but they are not strictly required for a functional Makefile.

 ## Learn Basics of Git